 - to be able to host multiple software applications from one device

 With this said, we must ask ourselves, are payments actually a commodity?
 While they may be “presented” as equal, there is more.
 We recently launched a Customer Experience Center in our Alpharetta, Georgia and Toronto, Canada offices to show clients and partners where we are heading and give them a glimpse into the next generation of payments.
-We talk through their plans and long-term strategies, review those goals and strategic initiatives, and where Verifone fits in through a presentation, which spans from products, services, Verifone Connect, and payment-as-a-service solutions like FIPay, RTS or Point at a high level or as granular as needed.
+We talk through their plans and long-term strategies, review those goals and strategic initiatives, and where Verifone fits in through a presentation, which spans from products, services, Verifone Cloud Services, and payment-as-a-service solutions like Verifone Flex, Verifone Direct, FIPay or RTS at a high level or as granular as needed.
 From there we review VHQ and Verifone Connect (if applicable) and then offer demos on our Engage and Carbon devices.
 And to this point, we may have touched on the commodity range, but from here is where we go beyond payments.